RELIGIOUS EDUCATION

 5. Because parents have the right to request it.
 The norm in VC Church of England schools is that RE is provided according to the Locally Agreed Syllabus.
 Reserved Teachers are not needed for this.
 However, parents may request denominational religious education and the governing body must make it available.
 Reserved Teachers are appointed in order that suitable persons are available should parents request this provision.

-Our Reserved Teachers are Martyn Wells (Headteacher) and Lynn Kurvink (RE Leader).
+Our Reserved Teachers are Martyn Wells (Headteacher) and Elizabeth Silby (RE Leader).